Attach (gamer)

 Dillon Price (born January 4, 1997), better known by his gamertag Attach, is an American content creator and retired professional Call of Duty player.
 He previously played for the Cloud9 New York, Vegas Legion, Minnesota RØKKR, New York Subliners, FaZe Clan, Rise Nation and Denial eSports.
 He won the Call of Duty Championship 2015 with Denial.
 He also runs an active YouTube channel.

 Career

-Attach started gaming as a child.
+Price started gaming as a child.
 He first heard about competitive Call of Duty from a friend that was on his travel baseball team and was playing GameBattles at the time.
-Attach's first tournament was at MLG Anaheim 2013 where he placed 29th.
+Price's first tournament was at MLG Anaheim 2013 where he placed 29th.
 After that, he placed 17th at UMG Dallas with Termination.